siraat-ai-academy/freelance-content-writing-suite-by-jamalu/README.md

-# 📦 freelance-content-writing-suite-by-jamalu
+# 📦 freelance-content-writing-suite-by-Eks2

 > *"You don't just write — you offer people calm in the content storm."*
-> — Jamalu, whisper behind the work
+> — Eks2, whisper behind the work

 ---